tensorflow/tfjs-models/blazeface/README.md

+## Blazeface has been deprecated , please refere to new face-detection model [here](https://github.com/tensorflow/tfjs-models/blob/master/face-detection)
 # Blazeface detector

 [Blazeface](https://arxiv.org/abs/1907.05047) is a lightweight model that detects faces in images.
 Blazeface makes use of a modified [Single Shot Detector](https://arxiv.org/abs/1512.02325) architecture with a custom encoder.
 The model may serve as a first step for face-related computer vision applications, such as facial keypoint recognition.